EUDAT-Training/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-User-training/iRODS-advanced-User-training.md

 ### Exercise (15min)
 Write a rule that finds all data objects and all collections that carry the same metadata key.
-E.g. there is a collection labeled with the attribute 'Easter' and there are some files carrying the same attribute.
+E.g. there is a collection labeled with the attribute 'RIDDLE' and there are some files carrying the same attribute.
 Make the attribute a variable.

 ### Solution framework